Psudonem/notes/linguistics/sept5.md

 What do you knwo when you know a langyage?
 - phonetics
 - phonology
-- morephology
+- morphology
 - semtantics
 - syntax
-- pragmatics
+- pragmatics: non literal uses of language
-- sociolinguiistics
+- sociolinguistics: how social factors govern how we use language and perceive the lanugae of others. social groups, identity, and how language changes
 -